chtoucas/Narvalo.NET/docs/Overview.md

 ### Narvalo.sln

 This solution contains all projects.
-This is not used for daily work but rather for deep refactoring and installing NuGet packages updates.
+This is not used for daily work but rather for deep refactoring and installing NuGet packages updates/restores.

 ### Narvalo (Core).sln